TobiasPleyer/sisyphus/README.md

 ## Usage

 Sisyphus generates its output from so called grammar files.
-Grammar files are simply test files with a syntax understood by Sisyphus.
+Grammar files are simply text files with a syntax understood by Sisyphus.

 The list of supported input formats can be found below.
 Currently the only supported syntax is Sisyphus' own domain specific language, called